desihub/desiutil/doc/index.rst

 ====================================
-Welcome to desiUtil's documentation!
+Welcome to desiutil's documentation!
 ====================================

 Introduction
 ============

-This is the documentation for desiUtil.
+This is the documentation for desiutil.

 Contents
 ========